papadreama/InsightLab/content/public-notes/Introduction to Mindfulness 90-min Workshop Fall 2023.md

 | Practice #3: Chose Your Own Anchor        | 10 - 15 Minutes |
 | Closing Discussion and Q & A              | 10              |

-If needed, I can cut the third practice short (or altogether).

 ## Opening Practice of Silence
 ### Guidance Script
 Let's take a few moments to sit in silence together.
 You don't have to do anything in particular - there's no special way that you need to sit, breathe, think, or feel.
 Just sit, with your eyes closed if you like, and observe whatever you observe.